 Evaluating Customer Acquisition Channels

-The lifetime value of each customer depends on which channel you acquire that customer from.
-Especially when it comes to interruption marketing and paid acquisition in general, or when offering first-time signup discounts.
-A CDP or data warehouse allows you to connect your customer acquisition costs with your customer retention data, and understand your full ROI.
+A data warehouse allows you to connect your customer acquisition costs with your customer retention data and understand your full ROI.

-In an enterprise funnel, your company is typically reaching your customers via cold email, ads, phone calls, nurture emails, trade shows, in-person meetings and proof of concept demos.
-It's an extremely complex process which can only be understood by managing one's data properly.
+In an enterprise funnel, your company is typically reaching your customers via email, ads, phone calls, nurture emails, trade shows, in-person meetings, demos, and more.

 Other Data Management Concepts